Although over 90% of our planet is covered in water, we know very little about what really lives in these waters.

 Narwhals are whales living in the cold waters of the Arctic Ocean.
 They usually feed on squid, fish and other invertebrates.

-Famous for their intelligence, most octopus have eight arms and a body with no bones.
+Famous for their intelligence, most octopus species have eight arms and a body with no bones.
 They can live in both fresh and saltwater.

 Oysters attach themselves to rocks in saltwater areas.